retooth2/xenharmlib/doc/quickstart.rst

 Pitches of periodic tunings (for example the various equal temperaments) form pitch classes (or in mathematical terms: equivalency classes in a finite group).
-As a musician you are already familiar with this in the standard western notation, since pitches of the same class get assigned the same letter.
-For pitches of periodic tunings the property :attr:`~xenharmlib.core.pitch.PeriodicPitch.pc_index` can be used to retrieve the pitch class, while the property :attr:`~xenharmlib.core.pitch.PeriodicPitch.bi_index` returns the index
+As a musician, you are already familiar with this in the standard Western notation, since pitches of the same class get assigned the same letter.
+For pitches of periodic tunings, the property :attr:`~xenharmlib.core.pitch.PeriodicPitch.pc_index` can be used to retrieve the pitch class, while the property :attr:`~xenharmlib.core.pitch.PeriodicPitch.bi_index` returns the index